zopyx/fastapi-auth/README.md

 - roles and permissions
 - FastAPI endpoint protection based on permission or roles
 - fully tested, full test coverage, full mypy compliance, parameter checks at runtime
+- a plugin system for arbitrary authentication/authorization (requires one class and one method to implement)

 ## Status